Improving the health of rural Kentuckians.

 What is KHAMP?

-• The Kentucky Hepatitis Academic Mentorship Program (KHAMP) is a training platform designed using a tele-mentoring-based training program for primary care providers throughout communities in the Commonwealth.
+• The Kentucky Hepatitis Academic Mentorship Program (KHAMP) is a training program with a tele-mentoring support for healthcare providers throughout communities in the Commonwealth.

-• Primary care providers will receive training on hepatitis C epidemiology, diagnosis, management, treatment and prevention.
+• Primary care providers, women’s health providers, pediatricians, pharmacists and nurses will receive training on hepatitis C epidemiology, diagnosis, management, treatment and prevention.

-• Provides primary care providers the skills needed to treat hepatitis C patients in their local communities.
+• Provides healthcare providers the skills needed to treat hepatitis C patients in their local communities.

 Who are We?